MrYsLab/telemetrix-rpi-pico/README.md

 The following functionality is implemented in this release:

+* Autodetect and connection to a single PICO connected to the PC.
+* Automatic board reset of the PICO using the watchdog timer when application exits.
+    * Board will blink twice upon reset.
+* Retrieval of the PICO unique ID.
 * Analog Input
 * Digital Input, Digital Input Pullup, Digital Input Pulldown
 * PWM output